wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-marketing/includes/banner.md

 > [!IMPORTANT]
-> This module will be temporarily unavailable on August 21, 2019.
+> This content will be temporarily unavailable on August 21, 2019.